 The term Intelligent Edge or Edge Computing in its simplest terms refer to the connected systems and devices that are collecting data, locally at the edge.
-Domestically, it could be your house but in this case, we’re looking at your plants and control rooms.
+Domestically, it could be your house but, in this case, we’re looking at your plants and control rooms.
 Instead of Smart Home we now have a Smart Factories.

 The information you’re collating via sensors and data points is processed and analysed by systems to provide deeper insight into your processes.
 These insights are then presented in context so you can make intelligent decisions which can drive growth.

 In practice, this could look like a manufacturer who makes condiments linking digital price displays to their production levels via a shared network.